pengqy/KSEM2019-and-NARRE2018/KSEM2019_and_NARRE2018/README.md

-The senrs in methods is the code of KSEM2019
+* The senrs.py in methods is the code of KSEM2019
+** Title-NRSA: Neural Recommendation with Summary-aware Attention
-The narre in methods is the code of NARRE2018
+* The narre.py in methods is the code of NARRE2018(Repetition)